36 Unique Places You Need To See In Virginia

 Colonial Beach, VA

 America’s 5th president was born here in 1758.
 James Monroe was the last of the “founding fathers” to reach the country’s highest elected office.
 His birthplace and childhood home has been recreated and a small museum on site provides some history and artifacts.
-The property also has some wonderful trails
+The property also has some wonderful walking trails.

 20. Woodrow Wilson’s Presidential Limo